jaffamonkey/behat-3-kickstart/README.md

 * bin/behat -p saucelabs_ie8 features/

-If you want to use saucelabs service against a localhost url, then follow these steps (assuming linux):
+If you want to use saucelabs service against a localhost url, or any url behind a firewall, then follow these steps (assuming linux):

 1. sudo wget https://saucelabs.com/downloads/sc-4.3.8-linux.tar.gz
 2. sudo tar -xvf sc-4.3.8-linux.tar.gz